SCORE (Strengthening the Core) Fund for Innovation in Graduate Education

 - A brief budget request.

-Awards will be made on a competitive basis by the Dean of Graduate Studies as funds are limited.
+Awards will be made on a competitive basis by the Dean of Graduate and Postdoctoral Studies as funds are limited.
 Proposal budgets and scope of activities may be negotiated.
-A final brief report will be required mid-March and units may be asked to make a presentation to a SGSC meeting or to a Grad Chairs meeting.
+Projects must be completed by the end of August 2020.
+A final brief report will be required by the end of October 2020 and units may be asked to make a presentation to a SGSC meeting or to a Grad Chairs meeting.